SophMC/notechain/README.md

 Python (2.7.11) distribution.

 -------------------
-####Day 23
+####Day 32

-[DataKind](http://www.datakind.org/) could be a good place to find an interesting project to work on.
+[DataKind](http://www.datakind.org/) looks like a good place to find an interesting project to work on.

 ##### SQL - Qu 19

 - CREATE TRIGGER name when event ON tablename action.
 Another way of enforcing integrity (similar to constraints).
-- In theory my solution should work, though I checked with the author and he says there may be a bug.
+- In theory my Qu 19 solution should work, but it doesn't.
+I checked with the author and he says there may be a bug.
 Investiagte tomorrow.

 ##### Random Forests